APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 </div>

-On October 9th, 2023 CAC posted the above message on its Instagram (IG) profile.
+On October 9th, 2023 CAC posted the above message on its IG profile.
 The political message clearly shows the CAC's position on the events of Oct 7th.
 Considering timing, and with mention of &ldquo;Palestinians on the frontlines&rdquo; and &ldquo;From the River to The Sea, Palestine Will Be Free&rdquo; the post indicates they are siding with Hamas; implying the
 Hamas-led attacks on civilians were necessary to &ldquo;liberate from Isreal.&rdquo; While First Amendment rights protect these views, the post calls into question the use of student tuition funds to support this messaging.

-## Antisemitic incidents at the protest were going "unnoticed"
+## The administration didn't want to face the problem
+here you put the "months leading up", etc.

+## Antisemetic behavior continued as the pro-Palestinian movement gained traction
+Nazi insignia appeared everywhere in the first two days of the pro-Palestinian protests.

-Even more troubling is the showcasing of Nazi insignia in an IG post dated April 25th (below).
+in a poster by unknown perpetrators that was then showcased in a CAC IG post dated April 25th (below).
 <a href="https://www.cbsnews.com/news/facebook-removes-trump-campaign-ads-nazi-concentration-camp-symbol/"
 style="color:#0F52BA; text-decoration:none">&nbsp;A Trump ad </a>was removed by Facebook for using the same imagery— &ldquo;The social media company said the ads violated its policies against &ldquo;organized hate.&rdquo;&rdquo; While at face value the red triangle references